Starting a handmade jewelry business is a good way to make money on the side. And it’s a business that can easily grow

 Whether you make every single aspect of your products or purchase pre-made materials and put them together, you can apply the lessons in this article.
 Every business has varying levels of “handmade”.

-There are businesses selling signs, but they don’t hand-cut the vinyl lettering or make the wood or surface the letters are applied to.
+There are businesses selling signs, but they don’t hand-cut the vinyl lettering or make the wood/surface the letters are applied to.

 Other businesses sell photos; some develop their own film but most are having machines print their images and are putting them on items they didn’t hand-make or in frames they didn’t build.

 Others mix a variety of essential oils they’ve purchased and pour them into pre-made bottles and apply labels printed by machines.

 One business is not better than or more valid than the other because of how much of the end product they actually made with their two hands.
 People’s creativity comes through in a variety of ways from designing or creating, to branding or the way one connects with people and sells.
 Please look for the positives and lessons in this article; and not reasons to discredit the work others are putting out to the world.

 Here’s what I think they’re doing really well, based on each step of business; create, market, sell: